awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-import-plugins.md

 **Note**
 If this is the first time you're uploading a `plugins.zip` to your Amazon S3 bucket, you also need to specify the path to the file on the Amazon MWAA console\.
 You only need to complete this step once\.

-## What's changed in v2\.0\.2<a name="configuring-dag-plugins-changed"></a>
+## What's changed in v2<a name="configuring-dag-plugins-changed"></a>
 + **New: Operators, Hooks, and Executors**\.
-The import statements in your DAGs, and the custom plugins you specify in a `plugins.zip` on Amazon MWAA have changed between Apache Airflow v1\.10\.12 and Apache Airflow v2\.0\.2\.
-For example, `from airflow.contrib.hooks.aws_hook import AwsHook` in Apache Airflow v1\.10\.12 has changed to `from airflow.providers.amazon.aws.hooks.base_aws import AwsBaseHook` in Apache Airflow v2\.0\.2\.
-To learn more, see [Python API Reference](https://airflow.apache.org/docs/apache-airflow/2.0.2/python-api-ref.html) in the *Apache Airflow reference guide*\.
+The import statements in your DAGs, and the custom plugins you specify in a `plugins.zip` on Amazon MWAA have changed between Apache Airflow v1 and Apache Airflow v2\.
+For example, `from airflow.contrib.hooks.aws_hook import AwsHook` in Apache Airflow v1 has changed to `from airflow.providers.amazon.aws.hooks.base_aws import AwsBaseHook` in Apache Airflow v2\.
+To learn more, see [Python API Reference](https://airflow.apache.org/docs/apache-airflow/2.2.2/python-api-ref.html) in the *Apache Airflow reference guide*\.
 + **New: Imports in plugins**\.
 Importing operators, sensors, hooks added in plugins using `airflow.{operators,sensors,hooks}.<plugin_name>` is no longer supported\.
 These extensions should be imported as regular Python modules\.
-In v2\.0\+, the recommended approach is to place them in the DAGs directory and create and use an *\.airflowignore* file to exclude them from being parsed as DAGs\.
+In v2 and above, the recommended approach is to place them in the DAGs directory and create and use an *\.airflowignore* file to exclude them from being parsed as DAGs\.
 To learn more, see [Modules Management](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html) and [Creating a custom Operator](https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html) in the *Apache Airflow reference guide*\.

 ## Custom plugins overview<a name="configuring-dag-plugins-overview"></a>